-In order to provide clubs and their coaches the knowledge and confidence they need to work with disability athletes, we offer a range of CPD workshops.
-These are usually hosted at Exchange (annually in November) and/or our Conference in February each year.
-For more information on upcoming courses or to discuss your clubs disability inclusion training needs, please contact Jane.
+In order to provide clubs and their coaches the knowledge and confidence they need to work with disability athletes, we are able to work with Scottish Disability Sport (SDS) to arrange a number of CPD workshops there is more information about these workshops on their website.
+For more information on upcoming courses or to discuss your clubs disability inclusion training needs, please contact our Development Team.

 Triathlon Scotland development staff are on hand to provide your club with any help that you feel you may need.